 Chai is the Indian word for tea.
 Traditional Indian "Masala Chai" refers to Indian black tea with milk, sweetener, and a unique blend of freshly ground spices.
 Spices typically include cinnamon, nutmeg, cardamom, pepper, ginger, cloves, vanilla and other ingredients.
 The actual recipe varies by family and region throughout India.

-Mix 1 can sweetened condensed milk with 1 level tablespoon TeaSource Chai Spice Blend in a small container until spices are evenly dispersed.
+- Mix one 14 oz. can sweetened condensed milk with 1 level tablespoon TeaSource Chai Spice Blend in a small container until spices are evenly dispersed.

-Measure 1 rounded teaspoon of Assam for each 8 oz. cup (ex.
-For a 4 cup pot, use 4 rounded teaspoons).
+- Measure 1 rounded teaspoon of Assam for each 8 oz. cup (for a 4 cup teapot, use 4 rounded teaspoons of tea).

-Mix 1 tablespoon of Chai "Goop" for each 8 oz. cup of Breakfast Assam made.
+- Mix 1-2 tablespoons of the sweetened condensed milk and chai spice "goop" for each 8 oz. cup of Breakfast Assam made.